Northumberland Avenue, London WC2N 5DE

 - Year opened: 1882

 - Disabled access

-The early 20th Century saw a tragedy when, during a renovation in 1905, a crash at the station above collapsed the ceiling and six workmen where killed.
-It went on to open again in 1907 with a short sketch from Shaw marking the occasion, before flourishing until the war saw audience levels fall.
+The early 20th Century saw a tragedy when, during a renovation in 1905, a crash at the station above collapsed the ceiling and six workmen were killed.
+It went on to open again in 1907 with a short sketch from Shaw marking the occasion, and flourished for some years before the war saw audience levels fall.

 In 1951, another change of pace saw the theatre requisitioned by the BBC as a live studio, hosting episodes of The Goon Show and Hancock's Half Hour among music performances from rock and roll's finest including The Beatles, Queen, Pink Floyd, The Who, and The Rolling Stones.
 In 1976 however, the recording light went out for good and The Playhouse's fate looked bleak.

 After ten years standing empty and in danger of demolition, the theatre found new hope in owner Robin Gonshaw, who spruced it up and launched the musical Girlfriends.
-The next year, 1988, novelist and ex-politician Jeffrey Archer scooped it up for £1 Million, before flipping it the following year for double.
+The next year, 1988, novelist and ex-politician Jeffrey Archer scooped it up for a million pounds, before flipping it the following year for double that.

 Since then, The Playhouse has once again offered a mixed genre of shows to see, with its doors open for everything from the National Theatre's award-winning revival of J.B Priestley's An Inspector Calls, wartime dramas like Journey's End, myriad jukebox musicals, Lindsay Lohan's stage debut, The Rocky Horror Show's 30th Anniversary and many, many more.
 A little stuffy in the summer months, The Playhouse more than makes up for it in history, charm and the fact that its diminutive size means there isn't a bad seat in the house.